NotRequiem/screenshare-tool/README.md

 This tool is currently in beta version.

+## Bugs detected
+- Possibility of false flag macro file modifications because an issue when converting macro file modifications.

 ## Currently in Development
 - Detections for executed files with special characters (like korean, russian, chinese, etc...)
 - Detections for executed files with special characters using Task Scheduler.
+- Code optimizations for the official release.

 ## Features
 > 1. Detects onboard memory macros in both mouse and keyboard devices by using low level hooks.